 During the financial year 2020-21 your Company has achieved a total procurement figureof Rs.809 lakh (goods and services) through the GeM portal.

 ERP & IT

-Industrial Relations during the period under review across all Units ofthe Company including DEP Ranchi remained more or less peaceful.
+Industrial Relations during the period under review across all Units of the Companyincluding DEP Ranchi remained peaceful.

 Human Resource Development

-GRSE intends to nurture and develop a well-balanced workforce of talented individualswho can contribute towards enhancing organization's growthtrajectory.
-Your Company has undertaken various initiatives to enhance the efficiency ofthe workforce in an atmospherethat encourages pursuit of individual excellence andcohesive teamwork.
+GRSE intends to nurture and develop a well-balanced workforce of talented individualswho can contribute towards enhancing organization's growth trajectory.
+The Company hasundertaken various initiatives to enhance the efficiency of the workforce in an atmospherethat encourages pursuit of individual excellence and cohesive teamwork.

-In FY 2019-20 your company has implemented a well- defined AnnualTraining Plan covering technical leadership managerial effectiveness functionalcross-functional and behavioural competencies development topics for all categories ofemployees.
-During the year 4700 training man-days were achieved by organizing more than200 programs conducted in-house by inviting faculty/ trainers from reputed institutions aswell as deputing participants in courses/ seminars/ workshops/ conferences organized byexternal institutions/ training providers in India
+In FY 2020-21 your company has prepared and implemented a well- defined AnnualTraining Plan covering technical leadership managerial effectiveness functionalcross-functional and behavioural competencies development topics for all categories ofemployees.
+During the year 3800 training man-days were achieved through various trainingprograms.
+Due to the pandemic scenario most of the training programmes were conductedthrough online mode by nominating participants in various onlineworkshops/conferences/webinars organized by external agencies/training providers in Indiain collaboration with foreign institutes.
+Few in-house training programmes were alsoconducted by inviting faculty/ trainers from reputed institutions/agencies as well asdeputing participants in workshops/ management development programmes/ outbound workshopsorganized by external institutions/ training providers in India

 New HR Initiatives